 - AVOID or STOP SMOKING, as smoking greatly reduces circulation to the feet.

-If you think you need treatment for a foot ulcer, do NOT hesitate – call the Foot Center today.
-We proudly serve the Rio Grande Valley with two locations in McAllen, Texas (956) 682-4187 and Weslaco, Texas (956) 969-1063.
+If you think you need treatment for a foot ulcer, do NOT hesitate – call the Foot Center McAllen Weslaco today.
+We proudly serve the Rio Grande Valley with two locations in McAllen, TX at (956) 682-4187 and in Weslaco, TX at (956) 969-1063.
 Call now or request an appointment online.